 Times of the School Day

-Helvetia opens at 8.15am for Years 5 and 6 (Back gate) and Years 3 and 4 at the front gate.
+Helvetia opens at 8.15am for Years 3-6.
 Pre Prep, Form 1 and Form II drop off time is 8.30am.
 All girls must be present by 8.40am please.

 The door closes at 8.45am.

 Pre-Prep, Form I and Form II finish at 3.00pm.
 Years 3-6 finish at 3.15pm.
 The school issues parking permits for short stay parking in Elizabeth Lane Car park for ten minutes only.
-Please speak to the Head teacher if you require a permit.
+Please speak to Mrs Woodward if you require a permit.
 They are to be used before and after school in the public car park for ten minutes.

 The girls are very well-behaved and as such, curriculum time is more productive.
 Older pupils are encouraged to look after the smaller children, especially before school in the mornings and monitors are appointed in Year 6.
 House captains are chosen as leaders and role models for younger girls during community and house activities.

-A system of commendations and demerits reinforces everyday achievements for good pieces of work, effort and good manners and reprimands poor behaviour.
+A system of commendations reinforces everyday achievements for good pieces of work, effort and good manners.
 ‘Stars of the Week’ cards are sent home each week for various achievements.
 These marks are gathered together as House Points and the school Teddy Bear wears the appropriate coloured ribbon of the winning House.
 A House Cup is awarded at the end of the school year.

 Special Headteacher Commendations are also awarded to pupils for kindness and consideration shown to others.